Christoph33one/post-plan-travel/README.md

 - The post page and profile page display a modern icon, providing users with intuitive access to edit and delete functions for posts they own.
 - Deleting a post owned by the user is as simple as clicking the bin icon, which then redirects them to the posts page, confirming the successful removal of the post, including associated comments.
 - When editing a post, users are redirected to a pre-populated editing page where they can modify images and all content accordingly.
-- Upon submitting a new comment, users can immediately view the updated content and images in the posts page, ensuring a seamless interaction.
+- Upon submitting a new comment, users can immediately view updated content and images in the posts page, ensuring a seamless interaction.
 - Users, while viewing posts they don't own, are unable to edit or delete the content, assuring them of site security and privacy measures.

 Search filter: